apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**China launches historic mission to retrieve samples from far side of the moon**
+**Turkey halts trade with Israel until permanent Gaza ceasefire**

-You can read more about it [here](https://www.reuters.com/science/china-launches-historic-mission-retrieve-samples-far-side-moon-2024-05-03/).
+You can read more about it [here](https://www.reuters.com/world/middle-east/turkey-says-israel-trade-halted-until-permanent-gaza-ceasefire-2024-05-03/).

 ## Requirements
 - Python 3.8